Groups Acting Acylindrically on Trees: Introduction

 \begin{definition} Let $G$ be a group.
 Then we say that $G$ is \emph{acylindrically arboreal} if $G$ admits a non-elementary acylindrical action on some tree $T$. \end{definition}

 Many groups are already known to be acylindrically arboreal, although we believe that this terminology is novel.
-For example Wilton and Zalesskii show that if a closed and orientable irreducible 3-manifold $M$ is non-geometric then the splitting of $\pi_1(M)$ given by the JSJ-decomposition of $M$ induces an acylindrical action on its associated Bass-Serre tree \cite[Lemma~2.4]{WiltonZalesskii08}, and so these groups will be acylindrically arboreal as long as they are not virtually cyclic.
+For example Wilton and Zalesskii show that if a closed and orientable irreducible 3-manifold $M$ is non-geometric then the splitting of $\pi_1(M)$ given by the JSJ-decomposition of $M$ induces an acylindrical action on the associated Bass--Serre tree \cite[Lemma~2.4]{WiltonZalesskii08}, so such groups will either be acylindrically arboreal or virtually cyclic by \cite[Theorem~1.1]{Osin13} (c.f.
+Theorem~\ref{Thm:categorisedActions}).

+The vast majority of other examples arise from a result of Gitik, Mj, Rips and Sageev \cite[Main Theorem]{GitikMahanRipsSageev98} that implies that a splitting of a hyperbolic group over a quasi-convex subgroup will induce an acylindrical action on the associated Bass--Serre tree.
+The study of quasi-convex splittings of hyperbolic groups has proved very fruitful (see \cite{HaglundWise12, WiseQCBook}, for example).

 The acylindrical action on a tree rather than on a generic hyperbolic metric space makes studying the properties of acylindrically arboreal groups much simpler than studying the properties of acylindrically hyperbolic groups in general.
-For example, the following are properties of acylindrically arboreal groups that are either unknown for acylindrically hyperbolic groups in general (even for those which split) or have a much more satisfying solutions in our restricted class.
+For example, the following are properties of acylindrically arboreal groups that are either unknown for acylindrically hyperbolic groups in general (even for those which split) or have a much more satisfying solution in our restricted class.